Feuse/MorseCodeServer/README.md

 BEFORE YOU START!

-download dot.mp3 and dash.mp3 and place in a folder. in app.config, path "dotSound" and "dashSound" to the coresponding mp3 files. also path the "logFile" for the logs.
+in app.config, path "dotSound" and "dashSound" to the coresponding mp3 files. (dot.mp3 & dash.mp3 located in the projects folder) also path the "logFile" for the logs.

 ##########